“Inspiration from a Master: Vincent Van Gogh”

 On the wall in my studio, I have the quote “I dream of painting, and then I paint my dream” by Vincent Van Gogh.
 This is meaningful to me because dreaming in a series of images, and dreaming of mixing paint together to recreate those images is something I do as well.
 I’m constantly striving to find a way to represent these internal images artistically.

 Students in class sometimes ask where I get my inspiration, and one place for me is Art History.
-I never loved history until I discovered Art History in high school, and then something clicked!
+I never loved history until I discovered art history in high school, and then something clicked!
 Learning about the events of the world through an image-focused lens made it more real for me, and now history is one of my favorite subjects to study.
 Learning about how individual artists interpreted the world around them sparked a passion in me to interpret my world through art.
 I try and bring this passion to my students in my classes.
-We discuss relevant (and sometimes irrelevant) historical facts and artsy anecdotes during the lesson, and even use the masters’ works as inspiration for our class paintings.
+We discuss relevantly (and sometimes irrelevant) historical facts and artsy anecdotes during the lesson, and even use the masters’ works as inspiration for our class paintings.

 Amazing Painting & Vino Students with their own "Almond Branches"